 With grant funding from the U.S. Department of Education, Parents as Teachers continues to examine the effectiveness of its model.

 - The Investing in Innovation (i3) project, awarded to Parents as Teachers in 2010, provides five years of support for the implementation and evaluation of the Baby FACE program, a home visiting program serving high-needs American Indian families with children from the prenatal period through 3 years of age.
-A rigorous, independent quasi-experimental study in 19 sites and a randomized control trial in one site will examine the number of books in the home, protective factors in the home environment, and parent perceptions of their children’s social-emotional development at ages 2 and 3 and children’s cognitive development and the frequency of home literacy activity at age 3.
-Additional information can be found here.
+A rigorous, independent quasi-experimental study in 19 sites and a randomized control trial in one site examined the number of books in the home, protective factors in the home environment, and parent perceptions of their children’s social-emotional development at ages 2 and 3 and children’s cognitive development and the frequency of home literacy activity at age 3.
+A summary of the evaluation findings is available here and an associate infographic here.

 Resources for your affiliate's program evaluation

-Evaluation allows affiliates to learn what's working well, identify what needs to be improved, and determine whetehr they are having the intended impact.
+Evaluation allows affiliates to learn what's working well, identify what needs to be improved, and determine whether they are having the intended impact.

 - Check out the DOHVE Compendium of Measures for MIECHV Grantees (measurement resources relevant to home visiting programs)